DAISY Award FAQs

 Q. Who may nominate a nurse?

 A. Anyone in your organization may submit a nomination - patients, family members, co-workers, physicians, staff - anyone who experiences or observes extraordinary compassionate care being provided by a nurse.
+Click here to see benchmarks from currrent partner organiations on the average # of nominations they typically receive.

 Q. Given that DAISY Awards are presented throughout the year, how many presentations per year should we consider making?